-The testicles, or balls, are oval-shaped glands that form part of the male anatomy.
-They sit inside a thin sack of skin called the scrotum.
-As a person ages, the scrotum loses elasticity, and the skin starts to sag.
+As a person ages, the scrotum, the sack that holds the testicles, loses elasticity, and the skin starts to sag.
 Certain medical conditions can also cause the skin to appear saggy.

 Skin loses its elasticity over time as a person gets older, and the effects of gravity start to become more noticeable everywhere on the body, including the testicles.